buildout/buildout/doc/index.rst

 configuration in the same environment (operating system, Python version) should produce the same result, regardless of their history.

-For example, is someone has been working on a project for a long time, and has committed their changes to a version control system, they should be able tell a colleague to check out their project and run buildout and the resulting build should have the same result as the
+For example, if someone has been working on a project for a long time, and has committed their changes to a version control system, they should be able tell a colleague to check out their project and run buildout and the resulting build should have the same result as the